duleorlovic/tips/index.md

       flash_alert("Please refresh the page.
 Server responds with: \"" +status+ " " + error + "\".");
     });

 * [turbolinks](https://github.com/rails/turbolinks) loads new page, replaces body and title, and use pushState.
-Any javascript is run after replacement so you can reference all elements in <script> tags on the beggining of the page
+Any javascript is run after replacement so you can reference all elements in <script> tags on the beggining of the page (if you really want to).
+[Execution order](http://stackoverflow.com/questions/8996852/load-and-execute-order-of-scripts) of non dymanically (defer or async) script are the same as they appear on the page (inline script is halted until external is loaded).
+But with turbolinks, execution is done after replacing, but before external script are loaded, so you probably can not have javascript_include_tag inside a view, because the code it provides will be available after all script on a page is done

 ## Active record